cfpb/design-system/docs/pages/web-component-storybook.md

           - Call `getStorybookHelpers<xProps>('tag-name', { excludeCategories: ['methods'] })`, importing the `XProps` type from the `storybook/custom-elements-types`

-          - Decide `tempalate(args)` vs custom `render:` use the auto `template` if the component onlhy has a default slot.
+          - Decide between `tempalate(args)` and a custom `render:`.
+Use the auto `template` if the component only has a default slot.
 Write a custom `html` render (like in the expandables story) if it has named slots or needs conditional markup.

           - Set `meta.args/meta.argTypes` using _attribute-cased keys_, not camelCased properties.
 If you do this wrong it won't error, it just silently no-ops the control or arg

-          - Set `meta.component: 'tag-name'` and `tags: ['autodocs]`.
+          - Set `meta.component: 'tag-name'` and `tags: ['autodocs']`.
 This isn't optional.
 Without `component:` set the auto-generated `Overview` docs page fails to render its canvas and Attributes/Slots/Events table.

-          - For components with custom events or imperative methods, add `play` functions using `fn()` + `userEvent` + `expect` from `storybook/test` following the `cfpb-expandable`/`cfpb-tag-filter` pattern.
-Tag test-only/invalid-input stories `['!dev, !autodocs]` so they run in the test suite but don't clutter the sidebar or docs page.
+          - Add a `play` function only for a real user interaction (like a click or keypress) following the `cfpb-expandable/cfpb-tag-filter` pattern with `fn()` + `userEvent` + `expect` from `storybook/test`.
+Everything else goes in a spec.
+See the Testing section .

+          - Write `<element>/index.spec.js` alongside the story for the component's behavior contract.
+See Testing section.

-          - Run `yarn storybook` (regenerates the manifest via `yarn analyze` first) and confirms the new story renders and controls bind correctly
+          - Run `yarn storybook` (regenerates the manifest via `yarn analyze` first) and confirm that new story renders and the controls bind correctly.
       - variation_is_deprecated: false
         variation_name: Linting
         variation_description: Auto-generated CEM and